platformsh/platformsh-docs/src/development/variables.md

 There are four different types of variable:

+* application-provided variables
 * user-provided project variables
 * user-provided environment variables
-* application-provided variables
 * Platform.sh-provided environment variables

 All of those may be simple strings or base64-encoded JSON-serialized values.
 In case of name collisions, Platform.sh-provided values override user-provided environment variables, which override project-level variables, which override application-provided variables.
+(That is, lower items in the list above take precedence.)

 ### Project variables